Don't miss the deadline. Apply now >

 Small Business Grants for Women in Texas

-For starters — yes, WomensNet offers business grants to women in Texas (as well as all across the United States).
-It’s our monthly Amber Grant for Women and it’s simple for you to apply.
-Every month, we give a $10,000 grant to one woman business owner.
-And at the end of the year, we give away a $25,000 grant to one of our 12 monthly winners.
-So if you’re willing to take a couple minutes to tell us about your business dreams, you could be awarded $35,000 in grant money by the end of this year!
+Every month, we give away THREE $10,000 grants to women business owners.
+And at the end of the year, we give away three more $50,000 grants to our monthly winners.
+So if you’re willing to take a couple minutes to tell us about your small or start-up business, you could be awarded $60,000 in grant money by the end of this year!

 You’ll also want to peek at the resources below.
 There are plenty of helpful folks in Texas who will partner with women entrepreneurs like you.